The Granite State Games’ Team

-Patrick Mulcahy, Chief Executive Director
+Patrick Mulcahy, Chief Executive Director and Founder

 Born in New York and former Empire State Games participant, Patrick was a full scholarship soccer player at the University of Rhode Island graduating in 4 years with a degree in Communications and English, then moved on to take his game to the professional ranks.
 As current President and CEO of In The Net Sports Academy and Futsal New York, Patrick brings the rare combination of experience to the Granite State Games on what it takes to be successful both on the field and off.

 Born in New Hampshire, Tom exemplifies a true entrepreneur as he currently owns and runs 2 successful businesses, both involving youth athletics.
 A former stand-out soccer player and graduate at Saint Anselm College, Tom brings an un-parallel amount of experience to the Granite State Games both on the field and off.